Now on Mac — start your 60-day free trial.

 4. Select ‘Add Vendor’

-Edit Vendor.
 You can edit a vendor while viewing them in Vendor Management.

-Delete Vendor.
 You can delete a vendor while viewing it in Vendor Management.

-How do I work with Vendor Formulas in Four Stripes
+How do I work with Vendor Formulas in Four Stripes?

-Different vendors or suppliers can be assigned formulas to calculate markups that will get factored into your final designer cost that is shared with the client.
 To successfully create Vendor Formulas that will ensure you are always in the black, take the wholesale number and add your shipping percentage costs, receiving, storage and delivery costs.
 Sometimes this is easily calculated as a percentage, ex.
 Wholesale Cost x 35%.

 Designer Cost: